Comparison of reference management software: Database connectivity

 This table lists the academic databases and search engines which reference managers can import from.
 In some cases, a search and retrieval can be conducted directly in the reference manager.
 In others, a bookmarklet or Firefox extension will allow a site to be scraped.

 Password "protection" and network versions

-Some reference managers provide network functionality.
-(N/A means the product has no networking, while "no" indicates it does (but lacks an implemented feature).)
+Some reference managers provide network functionality (N/A, not available, means the product has no networking, while "No" indicates it does but lacks an implemented feature).
+The Lightweight Directory Access Protocol (LDAP) is an open, vendor-neutral, industry standard application protocol for accessing and maintaining distributed directory services over an Internet Protocol (IP) network.